VirgilSecurity/virgil-crypto-c/docs/project.md

-Define project as set of interfaces, implementators and modules.s
+Define project as set of interfaces, implementors and modules.s

 Summary of language
 ===================